 My taste in music varies from RnB, neo-soul, hip hop, Motown, to name just a few genres.

 However, when I’m not feeling great – whether that’s feeling exhausted or emotional – there are some artists that I always turn to:

-The Floacist, Erykah Badu, Ibeyi, Ms. Lauryn Hill, one of the Marley men (Bob, Damian or Stephen) and a new addition, A Seat At The Table by Solange.
+The Floacist, Erykah Badu, Ms. Lauryn Hill, Solange, Jhene Aiko, Mereba or one of the Marley men (Bob, Damian or Stephen).

-Oddly enough, there are times I also need to hear J Cole.
+There are times I also need to hear J Cole or Nas.